- Day 1: Arrival in Iceland

 Fittingly, Mývatn (midge lake) takes its name from this pesky camping companion.
 If you decided to visit in the summer months, it might be sensible to consider wearing a fly net or other added protection, if only to prevent any feelings of annoyance whilst trying to enjoy the scenery.

 Mývatn is one of Iceland’s most stunning and wild natural preserves on the island.
 The Mýtvatn area itself acts as something of a natural museum.
-Volcanic landscapes - the Námaskarð Pass, the Skútustaðagígar pseudo-craters, the fantastical Dimmuborgir (‘Dark Castles’) lava formations – all give this region a new flavour and a new bump to your trips’ motivation.
+Volcanic landscapes - the Námaskarð Pass, the Skútustaðagígar pseudo-craters, the fantastical Dimmuborgir (‘Dark Castles’) lava formations – all give this region a new flavor and a new bump to your trips’ motivation.
 Whenever you think Iceland has shown you all it has to offer, it comes back and surprises you!